simboden/BVtkNodes/docs/ug_nodes.rst

 Set Up Reader
 -------------

+This node tree example name is *cubeflow_base_boundary*.
-Here is a typical start node setup to read data, select time, select the correct data block and finally info node to see information about data read in:
+This is a typical start node setup which contains a reader node *vtkOpenFOAMReader* to read data, a *Time Selector* node to specify time, a *Multi Block Leaf* node to select the correct data block, an *Info* node to show the pipeline contents, and finally a *VTK To Blender Mesh* node to create the boundary mesh as a Blender mesh object.

-* Add *vtkOpenFOAMReader* - Select *case.foam* file located at the *cubeflow* directory to **FileName** field.
-* Add *Time Selector* node and connect it
-* Add *Multi Block Leaf* node and connect it
-* Add *Info* node and connect it
-* Press *Update* button on *Info* node to update pipeline
+After importing the example, set **Time Index** value to **5** in *Time Selector* node by changing frame number in Blender Timeline Editor.
+Press *Update Node* button on *Info* node to update pipeline.

-When data is read in correctly, the *Info* node shows number of points/cells, and fields read in.
-Set **Time Step** value to **5** in *Time Selector* node by changing frame number in Blender Timeline Editor.
+If data is read in correctly, the *Info* node shows number of points/cells, and fields read in.

 .. image:: images/ug_reader_nodesetup.png